Atlantis-Software/offshore-sql/README.md

 `adapter` | `string` | Adapter used by this connection.
 It must correspond to one of the `adapters` defined before.

 You can then assign connection to models when extending them to Offshore.

-Last steps : load the collections then initialize offshore with the config object we created.

 ```javascript
 var Offshore = require('offshore');